gramineproject/graphene/Examples/curl/README.md

 # Curl

 This directory contains a Makefile and template manifest to run curl on Graphene.
-We tested it with curl 7.58.0 on Ubuntu 18.04.
 This example uses curl installed on the system instead of compiling from source as some of the other examples do.
-The Makefile and the template manifest contain comments to hopefully make them easier to understand.

 # Quick Start